Police: Virginia Mom Tried To Suffocate Newborn In Plastic Bin

 — Daily Mirror (@DailyMirror) December 21, 2016

 The Virginia mom is currently being held in a juvenile detention center, where she is awaiting trial.
-No updates are being provided, at this time, regarding who may have taken custody of the newborn in this case.
+No updates are being provided at this time regarding who may have taken custody of the newborn in this case.

 Do you think this tragic case could have been prevented?
-Hopefully more information comes out, so a better look can be given at the circumstances surrounding this heartbreaking tragedy.
+Hopefully, more information comes out, so a better look can be given at the circumstances surrounding this heartbreaking tragedy.

 [Featured image via SimonVera/Shutterstock]